bhavyakaria/Testing-Notes/README.md

 There are various types of testing, like Unit, Integration and Functional(E2E) testing.

+## In a gist

+Unit Tests -> Integration Tests -> Functional Tests

 ## Unit Testing

 * Generally for testing small piece of code, isolated and alone.
 * If writing unit test is hard then it means your code is poorly designed.
 So it also helps  in writing better code.
 * They are also great for preventing regressions - bugs that occur repeatedly.
 * Unit testing is used in TDD.
 Its like a backbone.
-* If an app needs to make a successful database connection then it can't be test with unit testing.
+* If an app needs to make a successful database connection then it can't be tested with unit testing.
+* In procedural code, the units are often functions, in object oriented code, the units are classes.
 * They are fast + cheap.

 ## Integration Testing